mlsmithjr/transcoder/README.md

 size is larger than 5 gigabytes and frames-per-second is greater than 25 then use the hevc_hd_25fps profile to encode.

 For those settings that allow operators, put the operator first (< or >) followed by the number.
 For those that allow a range provide the lower and upper range with a hyphen (-) between.
-No spaces are allowed in any setting values.
+No spaces are allowed in criteria.

 #### Sonarr-aware
 You can invoke pytranscoder from a Sonarr custom script connection to handle recording of downloads and upgrades